kyimmQ/hcmut-spss/README.md

 4. Run the application with `npm start` .
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 You can sign in as:

-   - A user using you own Google account or :
+   - A user using your own Google account or :

      ```
      spssuser.hcmut@gmail.com